-I would like to take this opportunity to welcome you the St. Malachy School website.
-We are a Catholic school dedicated to help families with the educational and spiritual needs of their children.
-St. Malachy Catholic School is a special place that has been committed to academic excellence, spiritual growth and community service since 1948.
-I would like to invite you to browse our page and meet the teachers and staff as well as to get familiarized with the different activities of this vibrant and dynamic school community.
-Thanks for visiting and considering St. Malachy School for the spiritual and academic future of your children.
-God bless you!
+I would like to take this opportunity to welcome and thank you for visiting St. Malachy School website.
+Our school is dedicated and committed to help all families with their children’s spiritual and academic growth.
+St. Malachy Catholic School is a haven that strives and is committed to academic excellence, spiritual growth, and serving our community since 1948.
+I encourage you to browse our pages and familiarize yourself with aspects of this lively, dedicated, loyal, and dynamic school family and community.
+Thank you for visiting and considering joining St. Malachy School for your child’s spiritual and academic future.

 Sincerely yours in Christ,